This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of November 2017.

 Again, the "trend lines" show the running average over the previous 6 and 12 months, and help show the overall movement within the large month-to-month fluctuations.

-The graph shows that over the last six months there has been an average overall net income of just over £350 per month, which means that we would currently have about £1000 per month towards mortgage repayments, if other costs remained the same.
+The unusually high figure for November is partly due to a number of one-off general donations, including for school visits.
+The graph shows that over the last six months there has been an average overall net income of over £400 per month, which means that we would currently have about £1,050 per month towards mortgage repayments, if other costs remained the same.

 NB These figures include the value of food or other items donated as "Gifts in Kind".